Isaquedanielre/modis-download/README.md

 # modis-download

-This library is for download MODIS products.
+This library is for downloading MODIS products.